Anger: To Control or To LearnBy Dr. Margaret Paul

 December 31, 2006

 Our anger can teach us many things if we choose to learn from it rather than use it as a means of controlling others.
-This article teaches the powerful Inner Bonding Anger Process for learning rather than controlling.

 Many of us will do anything to avoid another's anger, yet we may be quick to anger ourselves.
 Many of us dread another's anger yet continue to use our own anger as a way to control others.